Knowledge and access to natriuretic peptides for diagnosis of heart failure

 To inventory the current knowledge on the use of NPs and access both in the emergency departments and primary care, the HFA invited clinical cardiologists and heart failure specialists to answer a survey on their current practice of natriuretic peptides use.

-Results will be used to prepare a document to generate awareness and advocacy on the need for equity and access of natriuretic peptides for early diagnosis of heart failure.
-A short survey report will also be made available on this webpage.
+Results are now available in a document to generate awareness and advocacy on the need for equity and access of natriuretic peptides for early diagnosis of heart failure.